shilaan/example-manuscripts/README.md

 - Install [`R`](https://cran.r-project.org/mirrors.html)
 - Install [`RStudio`](https://www.rstudio.com/products/rstudio/download/)
 - Install the `RMarkdown` package
-- Install \LaTeX (e.g., `TinyTex`)
+- Install LaTeX (e.g., `TinyTex`)

-After you've installed R and RStudio, open RStudio and copy the following lines of code into the `Console` tab to install RMarkdown and TinyTex:
+After you've installed R and RStudio, open RStudio and copy the following lines of code into the `Console` tab (one by one) to install RMarkdown and TinyTex:

 `install.packages("rmarkdown")`
 `install.packages("tinytex")`